cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 <p align="center"><img src="images/successful_psql_connection.png"></p>

 To test that no one else can connect, change the labels in the kubectl command to anything different (or just leave them out) and repeat the steps above: `kubectl run tester -it --rm --image=postgres:9.6 --env="PGCONNECT_TIMEOUT=5" --command -- bash`.
-Again you should get a root promt, execute `psql -h ads-db-0 -p 5432 -U adsuser -W ads` which, after you entered the password, should return with a timeout after 5 seconds.
+Again you should get a root promt, execute `psql -h ads-db-statefulset-0 -p 5432 -U adsuser -W ads` which, after you entered the password, should return with `timeout expired` after 5 seconds.

-To test the egress `kubectl exec -it ads-db-0 bash` and try to ping any page/pod e.g. ads:app.
+To test the egress `kubectl exec -it ads-db-statefulset-0 bash` and try to ping any page/pod e.g. ads:app.

 ## Step 2: Network policy for Ads